 Musical Theatre Performance Class

-*Roald Dahl’s Matilda the Musical JR is presented through special arrangement with Music Theatre International (MTI).
+How to Train Your Dragon the Musical JR is presented through special arrangement with Music Theatre International (MTI).
 All authorized performance materials are also supplied by MTI.

 www.MTIShows.com